ericvilcu/licenta_2023/NeuralRendering/README.md

 (mostly torchlib+cuda interop stuff)

 Documentation: https://www.overleaf.com/read/xfswjshhwvcz (WIP)
-NOTE: this may be rewritten in python and is more of a precursor project, as it is filled with bugs that I'm not sure are worth patching.
+NOTE: this has been rewritten in python and is more of a precursor project, as it is filled with bugs that I'm not sure are worth patching.
+Right now, due to changes in how data is stored, it is no longer functional and will probably be deleted soon.